joergboe/testframework/doc/manpage.md

 - TTRO_treads          - The number of threads to be used during test case execution.
 Is set to 1 if parallel test case execution is enabled.
 Is set to $TTRO_noCpus if back-to-back test case execution is enabled.
 - TTRO_reference       - The reference will be printed
-- TTPN_noStart         - This property is provided with value "true" if the --no-start command line option is used.
+- TTPRN_noStart        - This property is provided with value "true" if the --no-start command line option is used.
 It is empty otherwise
-- TTPN_noStop          - This  property is provided with value "true" if the --no-stop command line option is used.
+- TTPRN_noStop         - This  property is provided with value "true" if the --no-stop command line option is used.
 It is empty otherwise
-- TTPN_link            - This  property is provided with value "true" if the --link command line option is used.
+- TTPRN_link           - This  property is provided with value "true" if the --link command line option is used.
 It is empty otherwise
-- TTPN_noPrepsSuite    - This property is provided with value "true" if the --no-start command line option is used.
+- TTPRN_noPrepsSuite   - This property is provided with value "true" if the --no-start command line option is used.
 It is empty otherwise
                          If the property is true no Test Suite preparation is called
-- TTPN_noPrepsCase     - This property is not provided.
+- TTPRN_noPrepsCase    - This property is not provided.
                          If the property is true no Test Case preparation is called
-- TTPN_noFinsSuite     - This property is provided with value "true" if the --no-stop command line option is used.
+- TTPRN_noFinsSuite    - This property is provided with value "true" if the --no-stop command line option is used.
 It is empty otherwise
                          If the property is true no Test Suite finalization is called
-- TTPN_noFinsCase      - This property is not provided.
+- TTPRN_noFinsCase     - This property is not provided.
                          If the property is true no Test Case finalization is called